juliuskosf/stpauli/README.md

 The implementation is based on AngularJS and further Web-Development Frameworks (see list below) AngularJS is a Framework to design Single-Page-Applications.
 Get basic information about AngularJS [here](https://angularjs.org/).

+## Stable / Presentation Version
+There is a stable version for presentations that contains some mock up feature for the presentation purpose.
+You can find the deployment link [here](https://barcheckshow-acb28be61.dispatcher.hana.ondemand.com/?hc_reset).

 ## Used Frameworks (beside basic AngularJS)
 - AngularJS Material
 - jQuery